singh-man/books/crackingTheCoding/16_moderate.md

 	2a -  2b  =  sumA -  sumB
 	a  -  b  = (sumA  -  sumB)  / 2

 Therefore, we're looking for two values  that have  a specific  target difference: (sumA - sumB) / 2.

-Observe that because that the target must be an integer (after all, you can't swap two integers to get  a non­ integer difference), we can conclude that the  difference between the sums must be even to have  a valid pair.
+Observe that because that the target must be an integer (after all, you can't swap two integers to get  a non-integer difference), we can conclude that the  difference between the sums must be even to have  a valid pair.

 **Brute Force**